azhangzhanga/stats220/index.md

 *keep passion for learning and for statistics at all times.*

 ## About my meme
-**the meme is an adaption of an existing meme format** Below is a meme I created using the R package {magick}
+**the meme is an adaption of an existing meme format**.

+Below is a meme I created using the R package {[magick](https://cran.r-project.org/web/packages/magick/index.html)}